What are the 5 Types of Hallucinations?

 Psychological causes of hallucinations may include:

-- Psychoses - Psychotic disorders such as schizophrenia can cause auditory, visual, and sometimes tactile hallucinations.
+- Psychoses - Psychotic disorders such as schizophrenia, a mental health condition, can cause auditory, visual, and sometimes tactile hallucinations.
+This condition significantly impacts an individual's thinking, behavior, and ability to remain in touch with reality.

 - Mood Disorders - People with depression or bipolar disorder may experience hallucinations.